 - Reddish patches (erythroplasia) or whitish patches (leukoplakia) in the mouth.

 - A sore that fails to heal and bleeds easily.

 - A lump or thickening on the skin lining the inside of the mouth.

 - Chronic sore throat or hoarseness.
 Difficulty in chewing or swallowing.

-These changes can be detected on the lips, cheeks, palate, and gum tissue around the teeth, tongue, face and/or neck.
-Pain does not always occur with pathology, and curiously, is not often associated with oral cancer.
-However, any patient with facial and/or oral pain without an obvious cause or reason may also be at risk for oral cancer.
+These changes can be detected on the lips, cheeks, palate, and gum tissue around the teeth, tongue, face, and neck.
+Pain does not always occur with pathology and, curiously, is not often associated with oral cancer.
+However, any patient with facial and oral pain without an apparent cause or reason may also be at risk for oral cancer.

-We would recommend performing an oral cancer self-examination monthly and remember that your mouth is one of your body’s most important warning systems.
+We recommend performing an oral cancer self-examination monthly, and remember that your mouth is one of your body’s most important warning systems.
 Do not ignore suspicious lumps or sores.
-Please contact us so we may help.
+Please get in touch with us so we may help.

 An oral biopsy is pivotal in accurately diagnosing oral pathologies from benign growths to malignant tumors.
 Early detection through biopsy assists in timely intervention, leading to early prognosis and improved treatment outcomes.
 An oral biopsy also aids in determining the extent and nature of a lesion, which is crucial for planning surgical procedures or other interventions.

 What Types of Oral Pathology Can a Biopsy Detect?